 For me, blogging is a “job” that does not feel like a job.
 It’s something I am excited to do every day because I get to help other people through the content I post here.

 It’s my creative outlet, and it’s a bonus that I am earning a good income from my blog.
-More importantly, it gives me the freedom to become a full-time mom to my kid!
+More importantly, it allows me to work on my own hours, giving me the freedom to become a full-time mom to my kid!

 If you want to learn how to start a blog, I have a detailed guide on how to start a blog where I’ll also show you how to grow your blog and make money from it.
 Trust me, you don’t need to be a techie to start a blog and you could start one at $2.75 per month!